cadojo/GalacticPotentials.jl/README.md

 The scalar field symbolic-numerics are copied and modified versions of `AbstractSystem` interfaces within [`ModelingToolkit.jl`](https://github.com/sciml/ModelingToolkit.jl).
-The field implementations in this package are highly unstable; they will change in the near future.
+The field implementations in this package are highly unstable; they may change in the near future.